 - Use of facilities.

-When an employee wishes to transition, there are some considerations for the business.
-The process can be very individual and this chart is not intended to be prescriptive.
+When trans employees wish to transition, there are some considerations for the business.
+The process can be very individual, and this chart is not intended to be prescriptive.
 The typical main steps are:

 - Employee advises manager that they wish to transition.

-- Employee and manager agree communications, possibly with a memorandum of understanding.
+- Employee and manager agree on communications, possibly with a memorandum of understanding.

 - Manage any absence.